Flood Mythology of China

 The Flood Mythology of China, or Great Flood of China (大洪水 (大洪水, Dà Hóngshuǐ); also known as 洪水 (Hóngshuǐ)) is a deluge theme which happened in China.
 Derk Bodde (1961) stated that "from all mythological themes in ancient Chinese, the earliest and so far most pervasive is about flood."
 The mythology also has shared characteristics with other Great Floods all over the world, although it also has unique characteristics or different focuses.
-Lu Yilu (2002) groups all versions of great flood into three themes: "the heroes controls the flood; "brother-sister marriage to repopulating the world"; and "the flood which is drowning the whole city along with its citizens".
+Lu Yilu (2002) groups all versions of great flood into three themes: "the heroes controls the flood; "brother-sister marriage to repopulate the world"; and "the flood which is drowning the whole city along with its citizens".

 History and mythology

 Literary history

-The history of China as a continuously recorded literary tradition begins with the ancient documents transmitted to posterity through the Records of the Grand Historian.
+The history of China as a continuously recorded literary tradition begins with the ancient documents transmitted for posterity through the Records of the Grand Historian.
 According to these, the great-grandson (or fourth successor) of the Yellow Emperor was Yao.
 Beginning with the reign of Yao, additional literary sources become available, including the Book of Documents (collected and edited by Confucius), which begins with the "Canon of Yao" (堯典), describing the events of Yao's reign.
 Although, the "Canon of Yao" is problematic in regards to textual transmission (at best it seems to represent an early textual reconstruction and at worst a fabrication based on available knowledge or sources from the 3rd or 4th centuries AD).
 "The Counsels of Great Yu" 大禹謨 is considered to be one of the reliably transmitted pre-Qin texts.
 In any case, these and other texts of the preserved literature mark the beginnings of the Chinese historical tradition.
 Other important texts include the poem Heavenly Questions collected in the Chu Ci which is attributed to Qu Yuan and the famous mythological compendium Classic of Mountains and Seas (Shanhaijing).
 Furthermore, centuries of scholarship have gone into piecing together a narrative from the bits, pieces, and occasionally longer sections found in these and other early sources, sometimes being subjected to heavy editorial handling in terms of viewpoint.